Ever get a negative comment that sticks with you?

 Truth = I haven’t written any mega-hits, not really a priority for me… I’m okay with it.

-Truth = Usain Bolt is the fastest sprinter in the world… he has a coach that can’t run as fast as he can… a coach or trainer needs to know how to get you to your goals and how to explain it to you… I do this consistently so I’m solid there!
+Truth = Usain Bolt is the fastest sprinter in the world… he has a coach that can’t run as fast as he can… a coach or trainer needs to know how to get you to your goals and how to explain it to you… I do this consistently so I’m solid a songwriting teacher!

 Result = remember that some would rather be mean than be nice, remember some writers don’t want help… then release this negativity.

-For Shirley Jackson, a negative experience in her teens gave her stage fright that she had to overcome to become a band leader.
+Songwriter Shirley Jackson told me in an interview that a negative experience in her teens gave her stage fright that she had to overcome to become a band leader.
 When she first started performing her own songs on stage, she wouldn’t even tell her audiences they were her songs.
-You can read more about her music in the Songwriter Interview.

 “Truth” and “Result”